mevasaroj/AWS/IAM_Roles/eks-cluster-role.md

  - Under Add permission : **(Default)** --> No Changes
  - Under Name, review, and create : Default = **AWSServiceRoleForAmazonEKS** --> No Changes
  - Click **Create role**

-# Add KMS Key Permission to eks-cluster-role

- - Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/